deanebarker/Denina-Sharp/README.md

     Html.Extract //title
     Text.Format "The title of this web page is {0}."

 Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns the HTML.
 Html.Extract uses an external library to reach into the HTML and grab a value.
-Format, as we saw before, wraps this value within other text.
+Text.Format, as we saw before, wraps this value within other text.

 (See "Variables" below for a more extensive and practical example of working over HTTP.)